Kedar-Desai/PM2.5-and-PM10-Concentration-Prediction-in-Air-Pollution-using-ML-and-DL/README.md

 ## 📬 Contact

-For collaboration or questions, feel free to reach out to [manan.shah@spt.pdpu.ac.in](mailto:manan.shah@spt.pdpu.ac.in) or open an issue in this repository.
+For collaboration or questions, feel free to reach out to [kedesai@ucsd.edu](mailto:kedesai@ucsd.edu) or open an issue in this repository.